 To start with, why is the word “agility” so popular in management nowadays?
 Every year, new technologies, markets and competitors emerge at a rapidly ascending pace.
 Future threats and opportunities become harder to predict, and emerging challenges include increasingly novel elements.
 Today’s businesses are affected by globalization processes, and enterprises often become bigger, therefore more inflexible and bureaucratic.
 As organizations grow into huge corporations, it gets more difficult for them to react to constant market changes fast enough.
 This results in an ongoing agility gap.

-So an enterprise needs to be agile to be ahead of competitors; have leading market positions; exploit possibilities enter new markets; respond to new customers, partners and regulatory demands; launch new products successfully.
+So an enterprise needs to be agile to be ahead of competitors; have leading market positions; exploit possibilities enter new markets; respond to new customers, partners and regulatory demands; launch new products successfully with an Agile lifecycle.

 I’ll explain what I mean by agility here.
 First, to be agile means to be able to recognize important changes in the business environment or realize the need for changes and innovations in your own business.
 Second, it means to make decisions rapidly to react to these changes.
 Third, it means to adjust your company’s goals, strategies and tactics to possible changes faster than your competitors.
 But prior to taking any actions in response to rapid changes one should possess information.
 Quick access to information and rapid information exchange are key factors that make companies agile and competitive.